 Takeaways – Should you retake the GMAT?

-According to GMAC, 43% of test takers send their scores to Business Schools.
-It means that a significant pool of the aspirants plans to retake the GMAT at some point in time.
+According to GMAC, 43% of test-takers send their scores to Business Schools.
+It means that a significant pool of aspirants planned to retake the GMAT at some point in time.
 Therefore, even if you are not satisfied with your GMAT score, don’t stress.
 Prepare well for the GMAT and retake it.
 The only things you need to keep in mind are that you:

 - Seriously prepare to improve your score